abby4958/DataBuddy/README.md

-# SQLPal: A Friendly Chatbot for Database Interactions
+# DataBuddy: A Conversational Interface for Database Interactions

 Welcome to the GitHub repository on building a natural language SQL chatbot using GPT-4!
 This project guides you through the development of a chatbot that can interpret natural language queries, generate SQL queries, and fetch results from a SQL database, all in an intuitive and user-friendly way.
 It utilizes the power of OpenAI's GPT-4 model/mixtral-8x7b-32768 by groq(open-source), integrated with a Streamlit GUI for an enhanced interaction experience.